Tracking progress courtesy of ZeroSixZero, bespoke adventure mapping with a merry twist.

-In late July 2019 I’ll be spending four days with a global family of community leaders at the Facebook Headquarters in Menlo Park, California, which I’m really lucky to be a part of thanks to my work with SayYesMore and the YesTribe.
+This journey began on 26th July 2019, after I was fortunate enough to spend four days with a global family of community leaders at the Facebook Headquarters in Menlo Park, California, which I’m really lucky to be a part of thanks to my work with SayYesMore and the YesTribe.

-Afterwards, while everyone else heads home by plane and car and train, I’m going to jump on an AZUB recumbent bicycle and head east, armed with a pair of legs which are in desperate need of a workout.
+While everyone else headed home by plane and car and train, my escape was made on an AZUB recumbent bicycle, heading east, armed with a pair of legs which were in desperate need of a workout.

 I choose these journeys for soul food, as a reminder that we live in a world full of good, kind people and majestic nature worth preserving.
 I travel slow to keep things cheap, but also because a little challenge never did us any harm.
 In these adventures I’ve found the greatest riches in life and I’ve learned so much from a long ride, pedal, paddle, skate or plod - far more than I ever did at school.